 Look for God’s work in the challenges

 ‘I am with you always, to the end of the age’ (Matthew 28:20) applies to your marriage, too.
 Instead of wishing whatever’s negative would disappear yesterday, start looking for what God is doing in you and your spouse.
-For example, when my wife and I were fighting daily, God showed me he was exposing how much I wanted everyone (especially my wife) to like me.
+For example, when my wife and I were fighting daily, God showed me he was exposing my deep insecurity and lack of resting in the gospel.

 Look for the issues of your hearts

 In Mark 7:14-23, Jesus makes it clear that he’s ultimately concerned with our hearts – our innermost selves.
 In marriage, we tend to focus on what we can see.
 Like an angry comment or ongoing disrespect.
 But Jesus says that these things come from a heart that is ‘evil’ (see Mark 7:21, 23).
 When we own that and seek God’s forgiveness and healing, then our behavior starts to change.